Beliefs and Affiliation

-Doctrinal integrity means we follow the proven Historical-Grammatical method of interpretation, which helps ensure we hear Scripture speak from its own language, history and culture.
-It further means that we work to understand its meaning, uncolored by our own subjective cultural or prejudicial ideas.
+Doctrinal integrity means we follow the proven Historical-Grammatical method of interpretation, which helps ensure we hear Scripture speak from its own language, history, and culture.
+It further means that we work hard to understand its meaning, uncolored by our own subjective cultural or prejudicial ideas.

 But when discussing the idea of doctrine, it’s always important to note the difference between doctrinal integrity and doctrinalism.

 Doctrinalism is when our trust is in our own doctrinal comprehension rather than in Christ himself.
 Jesus addressed this in the first century.
 Speaking to religious leaders he pointed to the central purpose of Bible teaching: “You search the Scriptures because you think that in them you have eternal life; and it is they that bear witness about me…” (John 5:39 – ESV).

 Christ himself is the goal of biblical teaching.
 On the flip side, doctrinalism is about us, and its fruit is religious pride.
 We can deny we have religious pride, but it can’t be kept hidden.
 It slips out here and there in our smug religious superiority and manifests in anger, judgment, and censorship toward those who might believe a bit differently.
 Jesus’ command that Christians love even their enemies should temper our religious arrogance.

 People hold varying views of the church and its purpose.
 Some look for churches that seem to have all of its theological ducks in a row.
 Others pursue a church that is relationally warm.
 Still, others look for a church with great programs.
 The list goes on.